beekbin/simpleRNN/README.md

 # simpleRNN
-This simple nerual networks has an embedding layer, RNN layer, and Softmax output layer.
-With these layers, a __Seq2Seq__ model can be built.
+This simple nerual networks has an embedding layer, RNN layer, FC(fully connected) layer, and Softmax output layer.
+ The RNN layer and FC layer can be stacked up to construct deeper neural networks.

+With these layers, a __Seq2Seq__ model is built to learn and predict sequences of characters.

-These layers and training process are implemented with __Python__ and __Numpy__ only.
+These layers and training process are implemented from scratch with __Python__ and __Numpy__ only.
 Here is [an essay](https://github.com/beekbin/rnnEssay) about how to implement RNN.